Running Start Admission & Testing Information

 *Placement recommendations for English and/or math placement are required for all students with a cumulative GPA below 3.0.
 Please be aware that regardless of GPA, students are required to take the self-directed placement survey to enroll in English 101 and are required to take a math placement exam to enroll in math classes.
 Please see the testing section below for more information.

 In order to register for a particular class, students must meet the eligibility requirements as stated in the CWU Course Catalog.
 Requirements usually vary between classes, but two common requirements are either successfully passing previous coursework and/or placement testing.
 Please see the CWU College Catalog for a full listing of appropriate placement tests and scores.

-The Accuplacer Next-Generation Math Placement Exam consist of three different math tests: 1) Arithmetic, 2) Quantiative Reasoning, Algebra, and Statistics (QAS), and 3) Advanced Algebra and Functions (AAF).
-The exam is an adaptive test that starts in Quantiative Reasoning, Algebra, and Statistics (QAS).
+The Accuplacer Math Placement Exam consist of three different math tests: 1) Arithmetic, 2) Quantitative Reasoning, Algebra, and Statistics (QAS), and 3) Advanced Algebra and Functions (AAF).
+The exam is an adaptive test that starts in Quantitative Reasoning, Algebra, and Statistics (QAS).
 If a student answers enough questions correctly, the student will then move in to the Advanced Algebra and Functions (AAF) exam.
 If a student answers too many questions in QAS incorrectly, the student will move in to the Arithmetic exam.

 This exam is not timed.
 See study guides:

 The ALEKS exam gives students five attempts to get their best score.
 The first attempt is taken from your computer at home and is not used for placement.
 This is a diagnostic tool that reveals your strengths and areas for improvement.
 Based on your performance on the diagnostic attempt, you will then have access to practice modules to prepare you for attempts 2-5.
 These will help to prepare you to get your first best score on the proctored attempts.
 You must wait 48 hours after your first attempt and complete 3 hours of practice modules before your second attempt.